duall/singlePlayerWow-android/README.md

 ## Manual installation if script does not work
 You need to install the build and runtime dependancies:

-`pkg install git cmake make clang mariadb boost-headers boost-static tmux`
+`pkg install git cmake make clang mariadb boost-headers boost-static tmux libc++`

 ### Install Azerothcore
 Clone the project